Fennie-tang/fulhaus-tech-test/README.md

 ## Back-end Installation
 Create .env file in the Server folder.
-In the file write the following code and fill in the necessary requirements for username, password:
+In the file write the following code and fill in the necessary requirements for username, password, and database:

 ```bash
 MONGODB_URI=mongodb+srv://<username>:<password>@<cluster-url>/<database>?retryWrites=true&w=majority